 The Museum of Marble Crafts explains everything about marble and the art of sculpting.

 The Museum of Tinian artists, housed in the complex of the Monastery of Virgin Mary, in Chora, hosts the work of famous local painters and sculptors.

-Kostas Tsoklis’ Museum, dedicated to the work of the famous Greek artist.
+Kostas Tsoklis’ Museum, is dedicated to the work of the famous Greek artist.
 It frequently organizes art workshops for children and adults.

 Chalepas Museum, housed in the same building where the famous Greek sculptor was born and spent his last years in Pyrgos.
 The Museum exhibits some of his works and several personal belongings as well.

 The Traditional dovecotes, located all over the island, like tiny fortresses with geometrical patterns, that attract the doves.